BinaryInkTN/GooeyBuilder/README.md

 # Gooey Builder

-An complete IDE for the Gooey GUI Toolkit.
+A complete IDE for the Gooey GUI Toolkit.

 One liner installation: